 How Do RAIN RFID Systems Work?

-There are three main elements to a RAIN RFID solution.
-Solution providers help optimize a RAIN RFID system and implement all the moving parts.
+There are three main elements to a RAIN RFID solution: tags, readers, and software.
+Here’s how it all works, and how our partners optimize all the parts.

 RAIN RFID solutions include three main elements: